Visible Greenness Exposure

 Visibility Analysis

-Greenspace is associated with several health benefits along multiple pathways (Markevych et al. 2017; Dzhambov et al. 2020; Labib, Lindley, and Huck 2020).
-In a recent study (in submission), we analyze health benefits based on the availability and accessibility of greenspace, using a top-down, bird’s eye view, approach.
-Visibility describes a third type of exposure assessment and refers to the amount of greenspace that can be seen from a given point (Labib, Lindley, and Huck 2020).
-Recent studies have adopted viewshed-based visibility analysis (Chamberlain and Meitner 2013; Tabrizian et al. 2020; Labib, Huck, and Lindley 2021), however there still is a limited use of visibility exposure assessment in current studies (Labib, Lindley, and Huck 2020).
-The following code is primarily based on the methods described by Labib, Huck, and Lindley (2021) and their Python code of the Green Visibility Index, and the overall process is illustrated in the figure below.
+Greenspace is associated with multiple health benefits through a variety of pathways (Markevych et al. 2017; Dzhambov et al. 2020; Labib, Lindley, and Huck 2020).
+In a recent study (in submission), we analyzed health benefits based on the availability and accessibility of greenspace using a top-down, bird’s-eye approach.
+Visibility constitutes a third type of exposure assessment and represents the amount of greenspace observable from a given point (Labib, Lindley, and Huck 2020).
+While recent studies have adopted viewshed-based visibility analysis (Chamberlain and Meitner 2013; Tabrizian et al. 2020; Labib, Huck, and Lindley 2021), visibility measures are still underrepresented in current research (Labib, Lindley, and Huck 2020).
+The code below is primarily based on the methods described by Labib, Huck, and Lindley (2021) and their Python implementation of the Green Visibility Index.
+The overall process is illustrated in the figure below.

 Conceptual design of greenspace visibility modelling (Labib, Huck, and Lindley 2021).